ku-asteam/webscoring/README.md

 PRank Score based on the Matrix Form

 ## Introduction
 PRank Score based on the Matrix Form is a implementation of aSTEAM Project (Next-Generation Information Computing Development Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT).
+The function of this software is to rank a web page based on a matrix such as PageRank.

 ## Requirements and Dependencies